johnbender/jqm-rails/doc/post.md

 ## A Fine Pair

-With a little bit of extra work Rails and jQuery Mobile make an exceptionally productive team when it comes to building mobile web apps.
+If you're interested in taking this a bit further jQuery defines its constituent modules using AMD so integrating require.js into the asset pipeline and defining a meta module for just the parts you want would be interesting.
+Also it's worth examining [WURFL](http://wurfl.sourceforge.net/) integration through the [gem](http://rubydoc.info/gems/wurfl/1.3.6/frames) of the same name if you are creating a mobile version of an existing website and you want to redirect users properly.
+Otherwise, Rails and jQuery Mobile make an exceptionally productive team for building mobile web applications.

-### Footnotes
+### Notes

 1. Thanks to some helpful attendants of my RailsConf talk for informing me about using erb in the asset pipeline!
+2. If you find errors please fork the [sample application repository](https://github.com/johnbender/jqm-rails/blob/master/doc/post.md), make the alteration to `doc/post.md` and submit a pull request.